 Connect the pipes by inserting them into the quick release connections found under the sampling block.
-Connect one inlet and one outlet per channel.

-Be sure that the sample line is correctly flushed before any connection to avoid particle injection into the 9240 hydraulic system.
+Be sure that the sample line is correctly flushed before any connection to avoid particle injection into the 9245 hydraulic system.

 - 1. Connect the drain outlet. - 2.
 Connect the sample inlet/outlets.
-Up to four are available, though the illustration below shows only one channel connected with the other three inlet/outlet connections still available